top of page

 If the pattern only includes full bust sizing recommendations

-If the pattern doesn't give you full bust measurements, you have two choices.
+If the pattern doesn't give you upper bust measurements, you have two choices.

 If I follow the guidance, I'll add 10" to my full bust of 44", and choose between sizes 4 and 5.